bombchus/z64-music-wiki/docs/basic/categories.md

 === "Individual Categories"

     ??? info "Missing Sequences"
         Sequences that are missing from this list are normally just pointers to other sequences that have no real sequence assigned to them.
 These sequences have been omitted from the list.
-There's also certain sequences that require extra sequence data to play properly in-game that the randomizer doesn't randomize which are also omitted.
+There are also certain sequences that require extra sequence data to play properly in-game that the randomizer doesn't randomize, which are also omitted.

     | Value | Sequence Name | Value | Sequence Name
     | :----: | :---- | :----: | :---- |